ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 The idea to transmit content and metadata as two [MUXRPC](https://github.com/ssbc/muxrpc) frames was my idea.
 It seems sensible/practical because it fitted into the existing stack but I see now that it tried to much to fit into the existing way and hid a dependency along the way.

-This is why we have the `transfer` message definition which has two fields.
-One for the message, which should be required and one field for the content, which can be omitted.
+This is why the `transfer` structure definition has a dedicated field for `content` which can be set to `null` to indicate unavailability.

 --- back